Even-carry polynomials and cohomology of line bundles on the incidence correspondence in positive characteristic: Introduction

 The main result of this paper (Theorem \ref{thm:Even_Carry}) is an explicit, non-recursive formula for $\kappa(d,e)$ for $n = 3$ and all $p$.
 This provides an explicit solution to the recurrence of Liu--Gao--Raicu.
 The key advance is an appropriate generalization of Nim polynomials for general $p$.
 We call them \emph{even-carry polynomials,} because their terms are indexed by integer triples whose addition in base $p$ involves only carrying even digits ($0$ and $2$).

 We naturally wonder what happens for larger $n$.
-To this end, we define a generalization of Nim/even-carry polynomials by carving out suitable pieces of $K(d,e)$, which we call \emph{primitive cohomology polynomials,} or \emph{Prim polynomials} $\Prim(m)$ for short (Section \ref{sec:conj}).
+Unfortunately, the known recurrence \cite[Theorem 1.1]{KMRR24} does not make obvious what should be the suitable generalization of Nim/even-carry polynomials.
+To this end, we carve out suitable pieces of $\kappa(d,e)$, which we call \emph{primitive cohomology polynomials,} or \emph{Prim polynomials} $\Prim(m)$ for short (Section \ref{sec:conj}).
 We list some known examples and conjectural patterns in the Prim polynomials, as steps toward computing $\kappa(d,e)$ for general $n$ and $p$.